Visiting Waters’ Edge

 - The café takes orders via the counter and then the food is delivered to your table.
 Staff can assist on request

 - The Honey Pot Café does its best to cater for all dietary requirements and where possible uses locally sourced foods.
 Please contact the café in advance to check any specific requests you may have on 01652 635 252

 - Large print menus are available and staff can help by running through it with you

 - Crockery is colour contrasted with the table where possible

-- The nearest public toilet with an accessible WC is located within approximately 20m from the café
+- The nearest public toilet with an accessible WC is located within approximately 20 metres of the café

 - There is a shop with a range of souvenirs and books, which can be accessed directly from the main entrance

 - The shop is level throughout

 - There is ample of room for both push and wheelchairs to manoeuvre